-Jack is definitely up, having his coffee (iced of course) and cold porridge, he’ll soon be out and about turning the morning dew white and to Ice.
-There’ll be black ice warnings on the roads and Lynn, the travel girl, on BBC radio 2 will be saying the snow gates are closed on her favourite pass.
+Jack is definitely up.
+Having his coffee (iced of course) and cold porridge.
+He’ll soon be out and about turning the morning dew to Frost and ice.
+There’ll be black ice warnings on the roads.
+Lynn Bowles, the travel girl, on BBC radio 2 will be saying the snow gates are closed.

-The big kid in me loves the first fall of snow but the driver hates it, Stella dies a dance like the chameleon in the desert but instead of “hot hot hot” it’s cold cold cold.
+The big kid in me loves the first fall of snow or the Frost.
+But the driver hates it, Stella dies a dance like the chameleon in the desert but instead of “hot hot hot” it’s cold cold cold.

 The de-icer will soon be in the vans and a thorough check of tyres undertaken although we do of course undertake our daily checks when we start work.

 This morning is quiet, chilly but not cold and Stellas nose is into everything.
 There’s a light mist and a cloud bank with patches of blue sky emerging thru.